-In conservative circles today there is a familiarity with the name of God that ought not to be.
-You and I become too familiar with things that are sacred and holy, and we need to be very careful in this.
-It is tragic when a man or woman out on the street takes God's name in vain-but the thing that is more tragic is the blasphemy of the sanctuary.
-And do you know what that is?
-It is the thing of which I am continually reminding myself.
+The name of God was so reverent, so sacred to the children of Israel, they dared not even pronounce it.
+Today, there is such a familiarity with the name of God, even in conservative circles, that ought not to be.
+We've become too familiar with things that are sacred and holy, and we need to be very careful in this.
+Certainly, it's tragic when someone out on the street takes God's name in vain, but more tragic is the blasphemy of the sanctuary.
+I continually remind myself of this.
 We who walk into the pulpit do so with such frequency that we become familiar with it.
-We can brush against holy and sacred things so constantly that they can become commonplace.
-When a guest speaker comes to our pulpit, I always observe his manner as he approaches the sacred desk.
+We brush against holy and sacred things so constantly that they can become commonplace.
 And you who come to the pew-you do well to be reverent in His presence in the house that has been dedicated to Him.
 God, deliver us from treating as commonplace the things that are sacred before You!

-But let us think upon the way in which you and I can make God's name holy.
+How can we make God's name holy?
 Can we add to that which is already infinitely holy?
 Certainly not.
 Then what did our Lord mean by the statement, "Hallowed be Your name"?
-We are sure that He meant more than that we should arise in some Sunday morning service and repeat with the others, "Hallowed by Your name."
 He meant that by our lives we are to make God's name holy.

-There are two men whose names are mentioned in Genesis: One was a disgrace to the name of God, and the other commended the name of God.
+We meet two men in Genesis: One was a disgrace to the name of God, and the other commended the name of God.
 These two men had one characteristic in common-they always built an altar where they chose to dwell.
 When Abraham went into Canaan, a Canaanite passing by observed that they had a new neighbor for he had seen his altar.
 Everywhere Abraham went, he built an altar to God.
-And Abraham began to do business with the Canaanites who found him to be honest.
-They found that everything Abraham said invited their confidence.
-Finally they reached the conclusion that the God whom Abraham worshiped was a holy God, and surely the name of God was made holy in Canaan because of the life of Abraham.
+And Abraham began to do business with the Canaanites, who found him to be honest.
+Everything Abraham said invited their confidence.
+Finally, they reached the conclusion that the God whom Abraham worshiped was a holy God, and surely the name of God was made holy in Canaan because of the life of Abraham.

 But when Jacob started out, he could not be trusted.
 Do not attempt to explain away the first part of his life, for it held only dishonor.
 Two things always marked the path over which he had gone: He had built an altar and he had defrauded someone.
-One day God met him as he was en route-he was alone and God led him down by the brook Jabbok.
-And God told Jacob that he could not continue conducting himself in that manner, for God's name must be made holy.
+One day God met him as he was en route-he was alone, and God led him down by the brook Jabbok.
+God told Jacob he could not continue conducting himself in that manner, for God's name must be made holy.
 And God caused the socket of Jacob's leg to be dislocated.
-I believe that God will do that today for anyone of His children who is bringing dishonor to His name.
+I believe God will do that today for anyone of His children who is bringing dishonor to His name.

-Paul said to his people in that day, "...the name of God is blasphemed among the Gentiles because of you..."
+Paul said to his people in that day, "The name of God is blasphemed among the Gentiles because of you..."
 (Romans 2:24).
-My fundamental friend, my premillennial brother, let us go to the top of yonder mountain where He gave the Sermon on the Mount-we need to go there.
+My friend, let us go to the top of yonder mountain where He gave the Sermon on the Mount-we need to go there.
 We must have men and women who name the name of God and whose lives correspond to it!